ncraffey/HUDSON/README.md

 ## Abstract

-Utilize the  processor system combined with the programmable logic on the Xilinx Pynq board detect enemies in a video game, alerting the player to their presense (i.e. by drawing a box around them).
+Utilize the processing system in conjunction with the programmable logic on the Xilinx Pynq board to detect enemies in a video game (*Call of Duty*) and alerting the player to their presence by drawing a box around them.
 Data will be input and output via the onboard HDMI I/O.

 ___